wpmetabox/docsv2/docs/fields/taxonomy.md

 **Displaying multiple selected terms:**

-If "Multiple" is set or the field is cloneable, you can loop through the returned values like this:
+If "Multiple" is set, you can loop through the returned values like this:

 ```php
 <?php $terms = rwmb_meta( 'my_field_id' ); ?>